-ecologically sustainable development has the same meaning as in the Act.

-eco-tourist facility means a building or place that:
+ecologically sustainable development has the same meaning as in the Act. eco-tourist facility means a building or place that:

-- (a) provides temporary or short-term accommodation to visitors on a commercial basis, and - (b) is located in or adjacent to an area with special ecological or cultural features, and - (c) is sensitively designed and located so as to minimise bulk, scale and overall physical footprint and any ecological or visual impact.
+- eco-tourist jucinity means a bunding of place that. - (a) provides temporary or short-term accommodation to visitors on a commercial basis, and - (b) is located in or adjacent to an area with special ecological or cultural features, and - (c) is sensitively designed and located so as to minimise bulk, scale and overall physical footprint and any ecological or visual impact.